 Often those who try to get to Europe are young, the second generation of refugees who came to Sudan, many Eritrean and Ethiopian migrants told me.
 They see their parents being paid low wages, and suffering discrimination, police brutality and corruption, and decide they don’t want the same life.

 Meanwhile, smugglers search out young people and convince them to make the journey without telling their parents.

 A young girl stands in a dormitory in the unaccompanied minors section of Shagarab refugee camp, eastern Sudan, on July 20, 2017.
 (Photo by Sally Hayden)

-Another 24-year-old, a nurse from Eritrea who wants to be a doctor, said she was aware of the dangers but “I know but there is no more miserable life than this that I am now living.
-I want a chance… a better life.”
+Another 24-year-old, a nurse from Eritrea who wants to be a doctor, said she was aware of the dangers.
+“I know, but there is no more miserable life than this that I am now living,” she said.
+“I want a chance… a better life.”

 “There are many who tried to go to Libya and they are dead,” said Azgiamin Tesialassi, an Eritrean woman with braided hair, speaking in a dark, stone-walled room in a cheap neighbourhood popular with refugees.
 “Some are lost in the desert and some at sea.
-For those who are dead no one can help.”
+For those who are dead, no one can help.”

 Boys sit in their dormitory in the unaccompanied minors section of Shagarab refugee camp in eastern Sudan, on July 20, 2017.
 (Photo by Sally Hayden)